mountaineerbr/shellChatGPT/README.md

 Unless the chat `option -c` or `-cc` are set, _no instruction_ is given to the language model.
-On chat mode, if no instruction is set, minimal instruction is given, and some options set, such as increasing temp and presence penalty, in order to un-lobotomise the bot.
+On chat mode, if no instruction is set, minimal instruction is given, and some options set, such as increasing temperature and presence penalty, in order to un-lobotomise the bot.

 Prompt engineering is an art on itself.
 Study carefully how to craft the best prompts to get the most out of text, code and